-- The "Poor Thing" sequence in Sweeney Todd: The Demon Barber of Fleet Street has a variation of this, with Beadle Bamford luring Lucy Barker to a masked ball at Judge Turpin's mansion, telling her that the Judge is remorseful about sending away her husband, Benjamin Barker, for life on a false charge.
-Turns out he's anything but remorseful, and has used this as a means to get her alone and defenseless.
+- The "Poor Thing" sequence in Sweeney Todd: The Demon Barber of Fleet Street has a variation of this, with Beadle Bamford luring Lucy Barker to Judge Turpin's mansion, telling her that the Judge is remorseful about sending away her husband, Benjamin Barker, for life on a false charge.
+When Lucy arrives, there's a wild masked ball well underway at the mansion, with no one she knows there; and when Lucy finally does find the Judge, it turns out that he is anything but remorseful, and has used this ball as a means to get her alone and defenseless.

 - In Men In Black: Alien Attack, one alien pretends to be an innocent alien, only to reveal to the riders that they just walked right into an ambush.